chechelnitzky/paintbynumbersgenerator/README.md

-# Paint by numbers generator
+# Paint by numbers generator chech
 Generate paint by number images (vectorized with SVG) from any input image.

 *** This project was a proof of concept for fun back in the day, it is not being actively maintained but feel free to fork and make your own changes.  ***